LautaroGonzalez7/chessboardjs-vue3/README.md

 ## What i did

-- first I exported the constructor function instead of using jquery
+- Changes the way to import css .
-- second I inked the board css
+- Fix error when import images from package, now the images are in consumer project.
-- third I linked the Chess pisces images
+- Add config for define path to images.

 ## Docs and Examples